How We Build Our Original Adirondack Chairs

 There are two hallmark features that make an authentic Adirondack chair according to experts; a three foot raked back and wide arms.
-We build all of our original chairs with thick wide arms, roomy seats, tall 3 foot raked backs and thick sturdy legs.
-To help withstand the elements of Mother Nature we use galvanized, stainless or bronze carriage bolts to attach our front legs to the seat and the back of the arms to the backs.
-We attach the seat and back slats as well as the front of the arms with powder coated Durafast wood screws and premium outdoor Titebond III wood glue.
-We use Cypress, Mahogany, Red Western Cedar, Ipe and Treated Yellow Pine woods for our chairs because each wood is durable as well as strong.
-We go an extra step by hand selecting all our lumber stock looking for board straightness, no surface damage and free of undesirable knots.
+This is why we build all of our original chairs with thick wide arms, roomy seats, tall 3 foot raked backs and thick sturdy legs.
+We use Cypress, Mahogany, Red Western Cedar, Ipe and Treated Yellow Pine woods because each is durable as well as strong.
+To help withstand the elements of Mother Nature we use galvanized, stainless or bronze carriage bolts to attach our front legs and arms to the back brace board.
+We attach the seat and back slats with either stainless steel or powder coated wood screws and premium Titebond III outdoor wood glue.

 No two pieces of wood are exactly the same.
 This is why it is best for us to assemble our chairs one at a time.
-Using this type of detailed craftsmanship allows use to make sure that each and every Clarks Original that leaves our shop goes together correctly and is our best.
+Using this type of detailed craftsmanship allows us to make sure that each and every Clarks Original that leaves our shop goes together correctly and is our best.
 We are very confident that when you get ready to assemble your chair it will go together the way it is suppose too.
-You might say your chair is a unique piece.